omhpathak/cmsc398F-fall22/Projects/Project-1/README.md

 'nonce' -> int,
 'previous_hash' -> int

-create_block() creates a new block, appends it to the chain list, and returns the block The timestamp with be created with a call to
+create_block() creates a new block, appends it to the chain list, and returns the block.

+The timestamp with be created with a call to:

 ```
 datetime.now()